What is a Well & Water Inspection?

-Water purification system
+Water Treatment system

 The Road to Clean & Clear Water

 Multiple factors can affect the well water quality.
-During our Well & Water inspection several checks are performed to asses the quality of water: the main components of the water are checked, which involve the presence of minerals such as hardness, iron, sulphur, total dissolved solids, PH (alkalinity/acidity), tannin etc. To make sure the water does not contain harmful bacteria, a potability (bacteria) sample is collected and taken to a private lab for testing, and a lab certificate will be delivered that can be used to obtain a mortgage.
+During our Well & Water inspection our licensed well technicians perform several checks to asses the quality of water.
+The main components of the water are checked, which involve the presence of minerals such as hardness, iron, sulphur, total dissolved solids, PH (alkalinity/acidity), tannin and more.
+To make sure the water does not contain harmful bacteria, a potability (bacteria) sample is collected and taken to a certified private laboratory for testing a potability (bacteria) certificate will be delivered that can be used to obtain a mortgage.

-Review, analyze, and get well informed.
+Review, analyze, and be well informed.